 One of the best things you can do to take advantage of Yelp is to get more positive, quality reviews.
 Don’t fall into temptation for paying for reviews (which is heavily monitored by Yelp anyway).
 Instead, find a way to encourage happy customers to leave feedback on Yelp.
 It’s also a good idea to make sure that your Yelp page is fully filled out and is filled with high-quality, alluring photos.

 Developing consistent organic search traffic is perhaps the best way to consistently get new visitors coming to your website.
-This process takes time, and for the business owner who wants to get more business fast, Google AdWords is a good option.
+However this process takes time, so you may want to consider running some paid search ads to get exposure in the meantime.

 Google Ads is a program where you pay for pages of your website to show up at the top of Google search results.
 However, it’s not set up such that the more you pay, the higher you rank.
 Google still has an algorithm for its paid results.
 When someone searches for the query you are paying to show up for, Google compares all of the bidders for that keyword and, depending on your ad relevancy, budget, and other factors, you may or may not show up first in results.
 For this reason, you only pay when someone clicks on your ad and lands on your website (pay per click model, or PPC) While it is possible to run a Google Ad campaign yourself, your best bet is to let an expert do it for you so they can make the most of your budget.

 Showing up on the first page of Google takes some work but it is doable.
 By knowing where and how to make adjustments, you can get your business the visibility it deserves!